Community policing: History

 Research by Michigan criminal justice academics and practitioners started being published as early as the 1980s.
-Bob Trajanowcz, a professor of criminal justice in the late 1990s, influenced many future law enforcement leaders on how to implement elements of community policing One experiment in Flint, Michigan, involved foot patrol officers be assigned to a specific geographic area to help reduce crime in hot spots.
+Bob Trajanowcz, a professor of criminal justice in the late 1990s, influenced many future law enforcement leaders on how to implement elements of community policing One experiment in Flint, Michigan, involved foot patrol officers being assigned to a specific geographic area to help reduce crime in hot spots.
 Community-oriented policing was promoted by the Clinton Administration.
 The 1994 Violent Crime Control and Law Enforcement Act established the Office of Community Oriented Policing Services (COPS) within the Justice Department and provided funding to promote community policing.

-Belgium in the late-20th century encouraged proximity policing".
+Belgium in the late-20th century encouraged proximity policing.

 Kenneth Peak has argued that community policing in the United States has evolved through three generations: innovation (1979 to 1986), diffusion (1987 to 1994), and institutionalization (1995 to the present day).
 He says the innovation period occurred following the civil unrest of the 1960s, in large part as an attempt to identify alternatives to the reactive methods developed in mid-century.
 This era also saw the development of such programs like the broken windows theory and problem-oriented policing.
 Peak says the diffusion era followed, in which larger departments began to integrate aspects of community policing, often through grants that initiated specialized units.
 Lastly, the institutionalization era introduced the mass application of community-policing programs, in not only large departments but also smaller and more rural ones.